Aphrodite Nectar Balm

-Made in a yummy base of cacao butter and coconut oil, sweetened with stevia, infused with loads of aphrodisiac herbs and high notes of rose, nutmeg and almond oil, it is not only delicious, it's your best friend in bed.
+Made in a yummy base of cacao butter, shea and coconut oil, infused with loads of aphrodisiac plants, pelvis relaxing allies and and virility increasing herbs.
+Sweetened with stevia for extra tasty and aromas of rose, nutmeg and myrrh oil, it is not only delicious, it's your best friend in bed.

 HOW TO USE: